Extra group notification

 I'll look into this.

 #8 Updated by Boone Gorges over 2 years ago

 Thanks, Ray.
 The postmeta approach is, in fact, what already happens - this was a recent change. https://github.com/cuny-academic-commons/cac/blob/87dc1f6a6a9055b4053c01a44e31903d7e377afc/wp-content/plugins/cac-bp-custom-includes/groupblog.php#L735

 Gina indicated that she received a notification for the original item, so I wonder whether this doesn't, in fact, have anything to do with the 'Send to group' toggle.

-#10 Updated by Raymond Hoh 3 months ago
+#10 Updated by Raymond Hoh over 2 years ago

 Boone, I think the issue is we do not enqueue the

 assets/send-to-group.js file for posts that are already published: